MarkPearl/Blog_FinancialConcepts/_posts/2015-04-20-NCD-vs-Bonds.md

 A NCD is a fixed rate short term instrument.

-It’s basically a fixed deposit (Negotiable Certificate of Deposit).
+It's basically a fixed deposit (Negotiable Certificate of Deposit).
 The Negotiable is just the length of the deposit and the rate they get.
 So NCD's are initiated by the clients - they want to place money with us and we give them a fixed rate and a term.

 Bonds are issued by us into the market.
 They are generally also Fixed rate, but much longer term (1 year onwards).
 They are initiated by us, and people buy them.